Multimodal Logistics - A Transformative Landscape

 Xerrxes Master

-Xerrxes Master, President, Association of Multimodal Transport Operators of India (AMTOI): Multimodalism is the only answer to an efficient supply chain model.
+Xerrxes Master, President, Association of Multimodal Transport Operators of India (AMTOI): Multimodalism is the only answer to an efficient supply chain process model.
 Multimodalism consists of all walks of transportation – air, sea, rail & road.
 A Multi Modal Document is a single document showing two or more modes of transportation to ensure a quick timely delivery of goods.
 It's more or less based on a hub & spoke model as well or it can be via seamless flow of goods from sea to road or via rail.
 We always talk of the increasing costs of logistics and various figures are being quoted.
 NCAER has very categorically stated that the logistics cost is close to 8-9% and this can only be bought about by an efficient supply chain model via multimodalism.
 Multimodalism, in essence, is One Vendor One Document.

 V Raju, Business Head & Sr VP – 3PL Contract Logistics, Avvashya CCI (All Cargo): The basic purpose of using a multimodal is to ensure cost optimisation, transit time savings and lesser hassles for the importer or user of the multimodal.
 The importer need not negotiate at every point with the shipping line, with the rail operator or with the truck operator doing the last mile.
 All these movements can happen on a single document (CTD), which is agreed and signed before start of the movement or journey of the consignment and each leg is taken care by the respective service provider, that is already determined.